 Last year I decided that I wanted to try my hand at growing our own blueberries, so we planted two each of two different varieties of blueberry bushes.
 It remains to be seen just how well they’ll produce this year, but I’m really looking forward to at least a small harvest.

-I also picked up a bag of Nature’s Care organic potting mix, a gorgeous white ceramic planter, and one of these Garden Genius lightweight pot fillers.
-Yes, I could have skipped the pot filler and saved myself a little money by using rocks, but knowing that I’ll likely be moving this pot around indefinitely, saving the extra weight seems like a wise idea.
+I also picked up a bag of organic potting soil mix and one of these lightweight pot fillers.
+Yes, I could have skipped the pot filler and saved myself a little money by using rocks to improve the drainage.
+But knowing that I’ll likely be moving this pot around indefinitely makes saving the extra weight seems like a wise idea.

 - Choose a pot that’s at least 6″ deep with a drainage hole.
 Strawberries need well-drained soil, so this is another good reason to use one of the lightweight pot fillers I mentioned earlier.